guardian/flex-content-migrator/README.md

 ####Multi Batch

-There are two scripts that will both run a set number of batches (a multi batch) on your machine.
+There are three scripts that will both run a set number of batches (a multi batch) on your machine.

-`runMigrationScriptPROD_randomise.sh`     : runs a set number of batches in a random sequence `runMigrationScriptPROD.sh`               : runs a set number of batches in straight sequence
+`runMigrationScriptPROD_randomise.sh`           : runs a set number of batches in a random sequence to avoid retry error cases.

-The random sequence is useful if there is some content that will not migrate - it avoids repeatedly re-trying the same content
+`runMigrationScriptPROD_restartableSequence.sh` : runs a set number of batches in straight sequence.
+Avoids getting stuck on errors by not retrying the same content twice.
+It can pick up near where it left of or it can start again from the beginging
+`runMigrationScriptPROD.sh`                     : deprecated, replaced by runMigrationScriptPROD_restartableSequence.sh as it can retry failed content indefinately and get stuck

-Both of these script files log their output to a directory ./migrationOutput
+These script files log their output to a directory ~./migrationOutput

 ### To Resync R2